-- (a) the amount last set as the relevant limit for major spending by ordinary resolution of the body corporate at a general meeting; or - (b) at any time there is no amount set, the lesser of the following amounts- - (i) an amount worked out by multiplying \$1100 by- - (A) for a principal scheme in a layered arrangement of community titles schemes-the number of layered lots for the scheme; or - (B) for another scheme-the number of lots included in the scheme: - (ii) \$10,000.
+(a) the amount last set as the relevant limit for major spending by ordinary resolution of the body corporate at a general meeting; or relevant person, for chapter 6, part 6, see section 130.

+- (b) at any time there is no amount set, the lesser of the following amounts- - (i) an amount worked out by multiplying \$1.100 by- - (A) for a principal scheme in a layered arrangement of community titles schemes the number of layered lots for the scheme; or - (B) for another scheme-the number of lots included in the scheme; - (ii) \$10,000.